rasoulveisi/crypto-automaation/PROJECT_SUMMARY.md

 ## 📋 Project Overview

-A **clean, production-ready** Cloudflare Worker that provides automated crypto market analysis and trading recommendations via Telegram using **KuCoin API** as the sole data source.
+A **clean, production-ready** Cloudflare Worker that provides automated crypto market analysis and trading recommendations via Telegram using **KuCoin API** as the sole data source and **Google Gemini AI** for intelligent analysis.

 ## 🎯 Key Features